Charlotte Amalie, U.S. Virgin Islands: Transportation

 There are three main roads in Charlotte Amalie.
 Waterfront Drive, also called Veteran's Drive, fronts the harbor and extends from Havensight Mall to Frenchtown.
 This four-lane road is best navigated by car or taxi.
 Dronningens Gade, also called "Main Street", Norre Gade, run parallel to the waterfront.
 Wimmelskafts Gade or "Back Street", is one block farther inland, parallel to the shoreline.
 Street names in the town are remnants of the Island's Danish past.

-Charlotte Amalie is notable for being the only U.S. capital city (either of a territory or state) where traffic drives on the left side of the road – this despite a previous fourteen-year period of attempting to conform to the United States' right side principle, which was abandoned and reverted to left side by popular demand.
+Charlotte Amalie is notable for being the only U.S. capital city (either of a territory or state) where traffic drives on the left side of the road, despite a 14-year period of attempting to conform to the United States' right-side principle, which was abandoned by popular demand.
 The United States Virgin Islands (USVI) is the only United States jurisdiction of any kind where the rule of the road is to drive on the left.
-However, virtually all passenger vehicles are left hand drive due to imports of U.S. vehicles. making the driving experience in the USVI very similar to the situation in The Bahamas, and for largely the same vehicle import reasons.
+But virtually all passenger vehicles are left-hand drive due to imports of U.S. vehicles. making the driving experience in the USVI very similar to that in The Bahamas, and for largely the same reasons.